Luxury Villa Rental in Provence: Your Guide to the Perfect Stay

 Picking the Right Villa Location

 You’ll be surrounded by hilltop villages, golden-stone houses, and markets overflowing with ripe figs and truffle cheese.
 If you rent a villa here, you’ll wake up to rolling vineyards and sip pastis during sunset.
-Everything is very laid back.
+Everything is wonderfully laid back.

 What Defines a Luxury Villa?